 The State of Friendship in 2026

 Adult friendship is genuinely hard to make and even harder to maintain.
-The structural conditions that made friendships easy — shared school, shared neighborhood, shared workplace — have eroded.
+The structural conditions that made friendships easy, like shared school, shared neighborhood, and shared workplace, have eroded.
 Remote work, later marriage, frequent relocation, and the post-pandemic recalibration of what social life looks like have all contributed to a friendship deficit for many people.

 The best friendship apps in 2026 understand this.
 They're not trying to gamify socializing or turn friendship into a numbers game.
 The good ones are designed to help you find a few people who are genuinely worth your time, and to make that first connection feel less like a cold call and more like a warm introduction.